ayana-morgenstern/DH5000/computational creativity-notes.md

 - Why hasn’t anyone identified this field yet?
 Partly, audience.
 Though there are exceptions, this field has traditionally been sold as a young, or female, which is a recipe for not being taken seriously by either academics or software engineers.
 - A definition of creativity (centered on production): Creativity is any act, idea, or product that changes an existing domain, or that transforms an existing domain into a new one.
+- To cite wallpaper designer, socialist and futurist, William Morris, we are creative so that “our days will be happy and eventful.”
+We can scientifically demonstrate that people who do art therapy are happier, healthier, more at ease, less in pain, and more social after having a creative experience.
+The existence of pottery-painting and paint-by-numbers kits shows proof that people enjoy being creative, even if the world won’t be noticeably changed by their output.
+It also turns out that restrictions, constraints, and support structures and guided assistance don’t fundamentally undermine the creative process, but often enhance it.
+- **Patterns in Casual Creator products/software**:
+1. Never Start With A Blank Page.